pricklygorse/Interactive-Image-Background-Remover/README.md

+Find this useful and want to support my work?
+[You can buy me a coffee (or whatever) here.](https://ko-fi.com/pricklygorse) :)

 # Interactive Image Background Remover

 Interactive Background Remover is a user-friendly tool designed to remove backgrounds from images using a combination of interactive models (Segment Anything) and automatic whole-image models (such as u2net, disnet, rmbg, and BiRefNet).
 This allows you to refine and fine tune your background removal, similarly to apps like Photoroom, instead of only running models on the entire image.